Ggirassol/myIntake-API/README.md

 19. Now that the database is created, hover on "myIntake" and click the "+" button
 20. Enter "Collection name" as this: intakes and click "Create"

-21. Repeat all 20 steps to create a project for production now, remembering that instead of testing, everything will be for production instead.
-So make sure you name things accordingly.
+21. Repeat all 20 steps to create a project for production now.
+This time, on step 3, the project will be named as "myIntakeProduction" instead.
+Also remember to get hold of the connection string as for production instead on step 12.

 # Next